pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-03.md

 <small>“10.wireshark-shell-stream.png”<small>

-Here is but a snippet, all in broad daylight, unencrypted and loud, we can see every single comman on display from start to finish.
+Here is but a snippet, all in broad daylight, unencrypted and loud,<br>
+we can see every single command on display from start to finish.<br>

 #### ‹‹‹REVERSE SHELL CONFIRMED›››